sullivanm22/Predicting-Species-Using-Machine-Learning/README.md

-# Dry Beans Dataset Analysis
+# Dry Beans Species Dataset Analysis

 This project delves into the world of data-driven predictions using the Dry Beans Dataset from the UC Irvine Machine Learning Repository.
 The dataset comprises seven registered dry bean species, featuring 16 distinct attributes across over 13,000 instances.